JJWesterkamp/event-delegation/README.md

 # event-delegation

-Event-delegation implementation for browser UI events.
+My take on an event-delegation implementation for browser UI events:

 - One single function signature
 - Uses an options object.
 No confusing parameter lists